|

 Date / Time: Unknown

-Further Comments: A local tradition says that the Queen of the Iceni fought a battle here, though there is no evidence to confirm this (nor any to disprove it either).
+Further Comments: A local tradition says that the Queen of the Iceni fought a battle here, though there is no evidence to confirm this.

 Location: High Cross (Leicestershire) - Watling Street and the Fosse Way junction